The Kitahama

 The Kitahama is a residential building in Kitahama, Chuo-ku, Osaka, Japan.
 Rising 209m tall, it is the fourth tallest building in Osaka Prefecture, and the 22nd tallest building in Japan.
-It is also the tallest residential building in Japan.
+It is also the third tallest residential building in Japan, surpassed by Azabudai Hills Mori JPTower and Toranomon Hills Residential Tower.
 The closest train station to it is Kitahama Station.